Categories

 8 - Week Reporting Categories - February and March

-The main eight-week 2025 competition involves three main categories, Diversion, Per Capita and Food Organics.
+The main eight-week 2026 competition involves four main categories, Diversion, Per Capita and Food Organics (two category options).
 Schools can choose to participate in one or all of these categories.
 Data is reported and rankings are displayed weekly throughout the eight-week competition.

 Diversion